-- 9. Clinical Trial expenses including: - a) Costs that are generally covered by the clinical trial, including, but not limited to: - i.
+8. Clinical Trial expenses including:

+- a) Costs that are generally covered by the clinical trial, including, but not limited to: - i.
 Research costs related to conducting the clinical trial such as research Physician and nurse time, analysis of results, and clinical tests performed only for research purposes. - ii.
-The investigational item, device or service itself. - iii.
-Services inconsistent with widely accepted and established standards of care for a particular diagnosis. - b) Services related to an Approved Clinical Trial received outside of the United States. - c) Services related to an Approved Clinical Trial that are not authorized by Capital Health Plan in advance. - 10.
-Cognitive remediation, meaning programs which aid persons in the management of specific problems in perception, memory, thinking and problem solving. - 11.
-Complementary and alternative healing methods including, but not limited to, self-care or self-help training; homeopathic medicine and counseling; Ayurvedic medicine such as lifestyle modifications and purification therapies; traditional Oriental medicine including acupuncture; naturopathic medicine; environmental medicine including the field of clinical ecology; chelation therapy; thermography; mind-body interactions such as meditation; imagery; yoga; dance; art therapy; biofeedback; prayer and mental healing; massage; manual healing methods such as the Alexander technique; aromatherapy; Ayurvedic massage; craniosacral balancing; Feldenkrais method; Hellerwork; polarity therapy; Reichian therapy; reflexology; rolfing; shiatsu; Swedish massage; traditional Chinese massage; Trager therapy; trigger-point myotherapy; biofield therapeutics; Reiki; SHEN therapy; therapeutic touch; bioelectromagnetic applications in medicine; and herbal therapies. - 12.
-Complications of non-Covered Services including the diagnosis or treatment of any Condition which arises as a complication of a non-Covered Service (e.g., services or supplies to treat a complication of cosmetic surgery are not covered). - 13.
-Contraceptive devices or appliances, except when dispensed for specific treatment of a Condition, or covered according to the definition of Preventive Services as defined by the Patient Protection and Affordable Care Act. - 14.
-Copayments, whether or not the Copayment has been waived by the provider. - 15.
-Cosmetic services including any service to improve the appearance or self-perception of an individual, including without limitation: cosmetic surgery and procedures or supplies to correct hair loss or skin wrinkling (e.g., Minoxidil, Rogaine, Retin-A) or services used to improve the gender specific appearance of an individual including, but not limited to reduction thyroid chondroplasty, liposuction, rhinoplasty, facial bone reconstruction, face lift, blepharoplasty, voice modification surgery, hair removal/hairplasty and breast augmentation.
+The investigational item, device or Service itself. - iii.
+Services inconsistent with widely accepted and established standards of care for a particular diagnosis. - b) Services related to an Approved Clinical Trial received outside of the United States. - c) Services related to an Approved Clinical Trial that are not authorized by Capital Health Plan in advance.

+- 9. Cognitive remediation, meaning programs which aid persons in the management of specific problems in perception, memory, thinking and problem solving. - 10.
+Complementary and alternative healing methods including, but not limited to, self-care or self-help training; homeopathic medicine and counseling; Ayurvedic medicine such as lifestyle modifications and purification therapies; traditional Oriental medicine including acupuncture; naturopathic medicine; environmental medicine including the field of clinical ecology; chelation therapy; thermography; mind-body interactions such as meditation, imagery, yoga, dance, and art therapy; biofeedback; prayer and mental healing; manual healing methods such as the Alexander technique, aromatherapy, Ayurvedic massage, craniosacral balancing, Feldenkrais method, Hellerwork, polarity therapy, Reichian therapy, reflexology, rolfing, shiatsu, Swedish massage, traditional Chinese massage, Trager therapy, trigger-point myotherapy, and biofield therapeutics; Reiki, SHEN therapy, and therapeutic touch; bioelectromagnetic applications in medicine; and herbal therapies. - 11.
+Complications of non-Covered Services, including the diagnosis or treatment of any Condition which arises as a complication of a non-Covered Service (e.g., services or supplies to treat a complication of cosmetic surgery are not covered). - 12.
+Contraceptive devices or appliances, except when dispensed for specific treatment of a Condition, or covered according to the definition of Preventive Services as defined by the Patient Protection and Affordable Care Act. - 13.
+Copayments, whether or not the Copayment has been waived by the provider. - 14.
+Cosmetic services, including any service to improve the appearance or self-perception of an individual, including without limitation: cosmetic surgery and procedures or supplies to correct hair loss or skin wrinkling (e.g., Minoxidil, Rogaine, Retin-A) or services used to improve the gender specific appearance of an individual including, but not limited to reduction thyroid chondroplasty, liposuction, rhinoplasty, facial bone reconstruction, face lift, blepharoplasty, voice modification surgery, hair removal/hairplasty and breast augmentation. - 15.
+Cost Share, whether or not the Cost Share has been waived by the provider. - 16.
+Costs related to telephone consultations, failure to keep a scheduled appointment, or completion of any form and /or medical information. - 17.
+Counseling for marital and relationship enhancement and religious purposes including counseling provided by a religious counselor. - 18.
+Court-ordered care or testing, or required as a condition of parole or probation.